-INSIDE : Reasons why you need a Disco Ball in your everyday home decor!
-Plus, ways to use different sized disco balls, the history behind them and a disco ball shopping resource.
+INSIDE : Learn the reasons why you need a Disco Ball in your home right away!
+Plus all the ways to use different sized disco balls, the history behind them and a disco ball shopping guide.

 This post may contain affiliate links.
 See full disclosure here.